AbbeyRDuBois/Cribbage_Counter/README.md

-# Cribbage Counter
+# Cribbage Hand Calculator
 Counts the points in your cribbage hand regardless of how many cards are in the hand.
-Run "Cribbage Counter.exe" for the program.
+Run "Cribbage_Calculator.exe" for the program.

 # Cribbage Game (Discord Bot)